Saying that the hike to the top of Nicaragua’s Telica Volcano was the most difficult hike of my life would be an

 For about six hours my tour group and I climbed higher and higher.
 Somehow in my Toms-Esque shoes I managed not to slip off the side of the mountain and break my neck.
 While ascending, I clung on to branches for dear life to steady myself and regain strength as I chugged down liter after liter of water.

-Just before sunset we arrived to the base of the volcano.
+Just before sunset, we arrived at the base of the volcano.
 It was absolutely magnificent and I sighed a breath of relief, knowing that we had made it to the end.
 Before settling in and eating dinner, my group pitched our tents around the base of the volcano and chatted about the hike up.

 Around dusk, my group and I made the first climb from the base camp to see the volcano.
 We laid down around the edge of the volcano and peered the mouth of the beast.
-The volcano grumbled and churned as we watched the lava flowing a couple hundred feet below us.
+The volcano rumbled and churned as we watched the lava flowing a couple hundred feet below us.
 Although it was not the red flowing lava river that I had imagined it was going to be, it was very much alive, active and loud.

 My group and I descended back down to base camp and waited for the clock to strike midnight.
 As the New Year began, our group celebrated by the bonfire and we hugged each other and talked about how we were glad that we had made it into another year.
 We made one final hike back up to the volcano before falling asleep.

 The next morning just before daybreak, everyone in the group woke up to view the sunrise from higher ground.
 Unfortunately, the bulb on my headlight died so I was unable to make the climb with the other hikers.
 Once daybreak broke, I decided to head back to the mouth of the volcano so that I could look out at the beauty surrounding Telica from a higher vantage point.